ptxd/react-docker-template/README.md

 docker run -p 3000:80 react-docker-template
 ```

-Here are a few common cases where you might want to try something else:

-- If you want to **try React** without hundreds of transitive build tool dependencies, consider [using a single HTML file or an online sandbox instead](https://reactjs.org/docs/try-react.html).

-- If you need to **integrate React code with a server-side template framework** like Rails, Django or Symfony, or if you’re **not building a single-page app**, consider using [nwb](https://github.com/insin/nwb), or [Neutrino](https://neutrino.js.org/) which are more flexible.
-For Rails specifically, you can use [Rails Webpacker](https://github.com/rails/webpacker).
-For Symfony, try [Symfony's webpack Encore](https://symfony.com/doc/current/frontend/encore/reactjs.html).

-- If you need to **publish a React component**, [nwb](https://github.com/insin/nwb) can [also do this](https://github.com/insin/nwb#react-components-and-libraries), as well as [Neutrino's react-components preset](https://neutrino.js.org/packages/react-components/).

-- If you want to do **server rendering** with React and Node.js, check out [Next.js](https://nextjs.org/) or [Razzle](https://github.com/jaredpalmer/razzle).
-Create React App is agnostic of the backend, and only produces static HTML/JS/CSS bundles.

-- If your website is **mostly static** (for example, a portfolio or a blog), consider using [Gatsby](https://www.gatsbyjs.org/) or [Next.js](https://nextjs.org/).
-Unlike Create React App, Gatsby pre-renders the website into HTML at build time.
-Next.js supports both server rendering and pre-rendering.

-All of the above tools can work with little to no configuration.

 ## License

 This template is open source software [licensed as MIT](https://github.com/ptxd/react-docker-template.git/license).
 The Create React App and its logo are licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).